SWC-OSG-Workshop/general/novice/DHTC/05-ScaleUp.md

 <h2>Overview </h2>
 Scaling up the computational resources is a big advantage for doing certain large scale calculations on OSG.
+Consider the  extensive sampling for a multi-dimensional Monte Carlo integration or molecular dynamics simulation with several initial conditions.
+These type of calculations definetly require submitting lot of jobs.

 In the past examples, we submitted the job to a single worker machine.
 About a million CPU hours per day is available to the users on an oppertunistic basis for the OSG users.
 Learning how to scale up the resources is important to utilize the full potential of the distributed high throughput computing on